-We all know student loans can be paid off with some good budgeting, discipline tons of patience.
-But, let’s be real.
-Everyone wants to pay off their student loans as fast and effectively as possible.
-Student loan refinance is one of the ways you can achieve this while saving a lot of money!
+We all know student loans can be paid off with some good budgeting, fiscal discipline, and tons of patience.
+But, let’s be real, everyone wants to pay off their student loans as fast and effectively as possible.
+Student loan refinancing is one of the ways you can achieve this while potentially saving a lot of money!

-Below we take a look at what student loan refinancing is and how you can refinance your State Bank of India student loan in the U.S.
+Below, we’ll look at what student loan refinancing is and how you can refinance your State Bank of India student loans in the U.S.

 What is Student Loan Refinancing?

-Student loan refinance is when you pay off your existing student loan (or loans) with a new loan that has better offerings.
-With refinancing, your new loan will usually have lower monthly repayments and lower interest rates.
+Student loan refinancing is when you pay off your existing student loan (or loans) with a new loan that has better offerings.
+With refinancing, your new loan will usually have a lower monthly repayment amount and a lower interest rate.

-Lower interest rates and monthly repayments don’t just mean your month to month budget will finally jump out of the red, but you will be saving in the long term.
-Having a lower interest rate means you’ll pay back less in the long run.
+Lower interest rates and monthly repayments don’t just mean your monthly budget will finally jump out of the red, but you will be saving in the longer term.
+Having a lower interest rate also means you’ll pay back less in the long run.

-Once you’ve graduated, found a good job and had an opportunity to improve your credit score, however, lenders will see you as a lower risk meaning you get better loan terms.
-Most importantly, a better interest rate.
+Once you’ve graduated, found a good job, and had an opportunity to improve your credit score, however, lenders will see you as a lower risk, meaning you can likely get better loan terms.
+And most importantly, a better interest rate.

 This all sounds great, right?
 The question now is — are you eligible?

-Eligibility requirements for refinance loans will differ from lender to lender.
+Eligibility requirements for refinancing student loans will differ from lender to lender.
 Generally, lenders will look at a combination of the following factors to decide whether they will give you a loan: